Recommended Setups for Dental Photography

 But the most significant feature missing from all affordable Olympus cameras is a custom preset mode.
-I picked the GX-85 because it is the least expensive interchangeable lens camera in North America to include a custom preset.
-This is a "must have" because it allows you to record all your dental settings into one spin of the mode dial.
+I picked the GX-85 because it is the least expensive interchangeable lens camera for sale in North America to include a custom preset.
+This is a "must have" for dental team members because it allows you to record all your dental settings into one spin of the mode dial.
 How many of you push the recline and lower buttons on your dental chair?
 Nope--most of us press the #1 button and it goes to the preset position.
 That's exactly what a dental camera should do.
 The Olympus cameras do recall the most recent manual exposure settings, but to me, that's not enough.
 All it takes is one errant finger swipe of a setting wheel, and your images are off.
 Then your team member has to troubleshoot why the camera isn't working right.
+Often, the images will look "good enough" on the rear screen, and the patient is dismissed before you realize the settings were incorrect.
 And that's when they fall back to no photos at all.
 You can train your staff to know the shutter speed, f/stop, ISO, and color balance settings, but with the GX-85, all I have to tell my team is "turn it to C1" for dental and "Turn it to Auto" for head shots.
 That's all they have to know.

-I still recommend the Olympus E-PL series (I owned one version or another for 5+ years), just not as fully as other cameras because of the lack of a custom preset.
+I would still recommend the Olympus E-PL series (I have owned and enjoyed one version or another for 5+ years), just not as fully as other cameras because of the lack of a custom preset.